cognitedata/reveal/react-components/src/architecture/concrete/exampleDomainObject/README.md

 2. How many references do I have to the `PointView`.
 3. How many references do I have from files in the directory I work in to the rest of the system.
 Please count them.

 > &#9432; If you have done all exercises until now you are finished.
-You will receive a diploma for your effort and attention.
+You will receive a diploma for your effort and attention after I have tested it on your PC.
 You are now able to use this architecture and hopefully get some good ideas to use similar architecture elsewhere.

 # More advanced exercises